InnovateUKGitHub/innovation-funding-service/setup-files/scripts/docker-native/README.md

 not already exist.
 This contains all the ports that will be used within the Docker setup (they are variable substituted into the `docker-compose.yml`).

-To setup your own ports, simply provide a modified `.env` file before running the `setup.sh` in step 2 of the setup.
+To setup your own ports, provide a modified `.env` file before running `setup.sh`.

 ## Usage